Home

 CCA International is at the center of cultural life in Jersey; bringing an opportunity to view and purchase work by leading International and local artists and offering educational opportunities for the community.

-tHE CURRENT SHOW IS:
+tHE CURRENT EXHIBITION IS:

 Artwork by Peter Blake, Tom Phillips, Bruce McLean, Emma Talbot, Yulia Makeeva, Juliette Hart, Marc Medland, Kay Le Seelleur Ara, Lindsay Rutter